seiyaaaa0308/collision_detection/README.md

 ![Collision detection](https://github.com/seiyaaaa0308/collision_detection/assets/127831728/3b4c7d2c-8f66-4b0f-9183-c780dd8243f4)

 ## Features
+This GUI is for simulating minimally invasive treatment using a medical robot.
+The GUI has a DICOM viewer function, pointing function, and contact detection function.
+We are currently developing this system with the goal of using it for safety checks before surgery.

-Using this code you can execute collision detection between Convex-Hull and Point Cloud.
+Using this GUI collision detection between Convex-Hull and Point Cloud is executed.
 In this code, Medical Robot(Convex-Hull) vs Patient(Point Cloud) is simulated.

 - There are second phases in detection method.